 Freely.
 Safely.
 Because, again, there is nobody else watching.

-The results of your self portraits do not have to define you – they can simply be an exploration of who you are, who you are not, who you want to be.
+The results of your self-portraits do not have to define you – they can simply be an exploration of who you are, who you are not, and who you want to be.